SteveAmor/GPD2846/README.md

 ## Installation

-To include this library, copy all the files and example directory and place in a directory called GPD2846 in the Arduino library directory.
+To include this library, copy all the files and the examples directory and place them in a directory called GPD2846 in the Arduino library directory.

 .../Arduino/libraries/GPD2846/
+.../Arduino/libraries/GPD2846/examples/